hareesh-r/fullstack-seminar/README.md

 ## Getting Started

-1. Clone the repository and Navigate to the Repository:
+1. Clone the repository and Navigate to the Repository, Run this in a new Folder:
 ```bash
 git clone https://github.com/your-username/fullstack-seminar.git
 cd fullstack-seminar
 ```

-2. Install frontend dependencies:
+2. Install frontend dependencies (You're in fullstack-seminar folder):

 ```bash
 cd client